mui/mui-x/docs/data/data-grid/row-grouping/row-grouping.md

 {{"demo": "RowGroupingPropagateSelection.js", "bg": "inline", "defaultCodeOpen": false}}

 :::info
-The row selection propagation will also affect the "Select all" checkbox in a similar way like any other group checkbox.
+The row selection propagation also affects the "Select all" checkbox in a similar way like any other group checkbox.
 :::

 :::info
-The row selection propagation will only affect the filtered rows.
-If some rows were selected before filtering, auto selection will not be applied on them.

 The selected unfiltered rows will be auto-deselected when the filter is applied.
+Row selection propagation is not applied to the unfiltered rows.
 :::

 :::warning
-If `props.disableMultipleRowSelection` is set to `true`, the row selection propagation feature will not work.
+If `props.disableMultipleRowSelection` is set to `true`, the row selection propagation feature would not work.
 :::

 :::warning
-The row selection propagation is a client-side feature and not recommended to be used with the [server-side data source](/x/react-data-grid/server-side-data/), since it will only work on the partially loaded data.
+The row selection propagation is a client-side feature and not recommended to be used with the [server-side data source](/x/react-data-grid/server-side-data/), since it would work on the partially loaded data only.
 :::

 ## Get the rows in a group